take-the-interview/k8senv/README.md

 K8S_APP_NAME
 K8S_POD_NAMESPACE

-Performs ConfigMaps search in K8S_POD_NAMESPACE with "app" label set to "K8S_APP_NAME" or "all".
+Performs ConfigMaps search in K8S_POD_NAMESPACE with "app" label set to "K8S_APP_NAME" or "all" and/or with "app-<app_name>" label set to "true".
+With "app-<app_name>" label we can have one ConfigMap loaded by several different applications.
 It's expecting ConfigMap to have label "app-conf-weight" set (defaults to 1000 if the label is not present) to specify the order of ENV variables loading (for interpolation purposes).
 Lower weight number get's loaded first.